Walter Russell Mead: Special Providence

 In 2001, Mead published Special Providence: American Foreign Policy and How it Changed the World.
 It won the Lionel Gelber Award for the best book in English on International Relations in 2002.
 The Italian translation won the Premio Acqui Storia, an annual award for the most important historical book published.
 Special Providence, which stemmed from an article originally published in the Winter 1999/2000 issue of The National Interest, "The Jacksonian Tradition," describes the four main guiding philosophies that have influenced the formation of American foreign policy in history: the Hamiltonians, the Wilsonians, the Jeffersonians, and the Jacksonians.

+The Hamiltonian school holds that economic prosperity is necessary for America as a nation and is beneficial for global peace.
+Historically, Hamiltonians sought to preserve a good relationship with Great Britain, largely for commercial reasons.
+Since the Second World War, their focus has shifted toward promoting international free trade.
+The Wilsonian school sees moral significance in American engagement with the world.
+With a missionary or idealist mindset, Wilsonians promote democracy and peace around the world.
+The Jeffersonian school is concerned primarily with the preservation of American democracy and civil liberties at home, restricting American engagement abroad to narrowly advance national interests when needed.

+The Jacksonian school is similarly isolationist compared to Hamiltonians and Wilsonians, but is more populist than Jeffersonians.
+Jacksonianism arises particularly from American folk culture, and is consequently suspicious of elites and eager to fight in defense of what Jacksonians see as uniquely American values and culture.
+According to Mead, the ability of each of these schools to form coalitions at various points in history has allowed American foreign policy to adapt and succeed.
+He warns that neglect of Jacksonians on the part of political elites in the wake of the Cold War could diminish the effectiveness of American foreign policy in the near future.

 The New Left Review described the book as a "robust celebration of Jacksonianism as it historically was... an admiring portrait of a tough, xenophobic folk community, ruthless to outsiders or deserters, rigid in its codes of honour and violence."
 Not all critics praised the book, however.
 "Despite the hype surrounding the book, it ultimately challenges little," the geographer Joseph Nevins wrote.
 "To the contrary, it reinforces the tired notion of U.S. exceptionalism.
 Thus, he [Mead] paints U.S. deployment of violence as inherently less brutal than that of Washington's enemies.
 In doing so, he sometimes grossly understates the human devastation wrought by the United States."